leomenezessz/pyppium/docs/installation.md

 ## Pip

-You can install pyppium using pip as usual.
+You can install Pyppium using pip as usual:

 ````